quickwit-oss/quickwit/docs/overview/concepts/deletes.md

 ### Immature splits

-Delete operations are applied only to “mature” splits, that is splits that do not undergo merges.
+Delete operations are applied only to “mature” splits, that is splits that will no longer undergo merges.
 Whether a split is mature depends on the [merge policy](../../configuration/index-config.md#merge-policies).
 It is possible to define `maturation_period` after which a split will be mature.
-Thus, a delete request created at `t0` will first apply deletes to mature splits and, in the worst case, will wait the `t0 maturation_period` for immature splits to become mature.
+Thus, a delete request created at `t0` will first apply deletes to mature splits and, in the worst case, will wait the `t0 + maturation_period` for immature splits to become mature.

 ### Monitoring and dev XP